+ISO/IEC/JTC 1/SC 22/WG 23 N0747

+2017-10-10

+with minor comments by Michell

 6.64 Uncontrolled format string [SHL]

 6.64.1 Description of application vulnerability

 Many languages use format string to control how output is generated or input acquired.
-If part of the contents of the format string can be influenced by external data, there is an opportunity for them to gain access to what should be private data and to execute arbitrary code.
+If the contents of the format string can be influenced by external data, there is an opportunity for an attacker to gain access to what should be private data, to execute arbitrary code, or to cause resource exhaustion or buffer overrun Even without an attacker, mistakes in format strings may cause serious program errors.

 6.64.2 Cross reference